Update 1/27/2021 – 1099 Tax Form and Unemployment Fraud

 Unemployment Identity Theft

 Unemployment fraud related to identity theft occurs when someone uses personal identifying information belonging to someone else to obtain unemployment benefits.
 If you receive a notice about unemployment claims from the State for Michigan Unemployment Insurance Agency but you did not file a claim, or if you try to file an initial claim and one already exists for you, your personal identifying information may have been stolen and used fraudulently.
+You may also receive an email notification from University Human Resources that a fraudulent unemployment claim using your social security number has been protested by U-M while also listing the steps you need to take to report identity theft.

 If You Receive a Debit Card or Payment but Did Not File a Claim